| Ibought a Fender Twin Reverb amplifier in the late 70's. It never sounded very good, and occasionally cut out for no apparent reason.

 most of the tonal improvement, but a few of the small tweaks I did helped as

+well.
 The circuit in this amp does not depart in any

 radical way from the AB763 blackface circuit except in the power supply, which